 CMECS is intended for use in areas ranging from the splash zone (and upriver to tidally influenced oligohaline areas) to the deepest ocean depths.
-While CMECS has been developed for the U.S., it can be applied in any coastal or marine environment worldwide.
-CMECS has already been applied on a project-specific basis in other countries.
+While CMECS has been developed for the U.S., it can be applied in any coastal, marine, or lacustrine environment worldwide.
+CMECS has been applied on a project-specific basis in several other countries.

-How should ephemeral habitats/ features be captured in CMECS?
+How should ephemeral habitats/features be captured in CMECS?